 If you have just joined Kinetic Zen the good news is you don’t need to buy anything else.
 We will provide you with a white belt to mark the beginning of your journey and a basic but effective mouthguard.

 High on the list is the often-overlooked but crucial athletic cup.
 Protecting your vital areas is pretty important in Krav especially, and Lobloo’s athletic cups are highly regarded by club members for their comfort and protection.
 They’re designed to stay in place during rigorous activity, ensuring you can focus on your technique rather than constant adjustments.
+One of the first fun purchases to consider when you feel ready is a nice pair of boxing gloves.
+They don’t have to be expensive but pick carefully and see below (or ask in class) for some advice.

 Soft Shin Guards: Soft shin guards are crafted from flexible materials like foam, making them lightweight and comfortable.
 However, they are only suitable for very light sparring as they offer little to no protection against strong impacts.
 These are best for beginners who are just starting out and engaging in non-contact drills, where the focus is more on technique rather than sparring.